 This post is about the configuration of the php.ini file.
-This file contains a lot of important and useful configurations of the PHP Language which can be customized according to your needs and requirements. in Ubuntu php.ini file is located at /etc/php5/apache2/ directory.
-First, have a look at the file and then we’ll discuss some important configurations one by one.
+This file contains a lot of important and useful configurations of the PHP Language which can be customized according to your needs and requirements to change the behaviour of the PHP Engine.
+In Ubuntu php.ini file is located at /etc/php5/apache2/ directory.
+First of all open the file in a any editor, vim or gedti, and have a look at the file and then we’ll discuss some important configurations one by one.
 Run the following command in your terminal to open php.ini file in your gedit text editor:

 sudo gedit /etc/php5/apache2/php.ini